Drahomán Prize

 The name of the Prize laureate is announced annually during a ceremony in Kyiv, which takes place in April.
 Three finalists of the Prize are invited to participate in the ceremony.

-The laureate of the Prize receives a statuette made by a famous Ukrainian sculptor, a cash prize of 3,000 Euros (including taxes), as well as additional opportunities to work and promote their work from the Ukrainian Institute and the Ukrainian Book Institute (participation in translation residencies, book fairs and literary festivals abroad).
+The laureate of the Prize receives a statuette made by Ukrainian artist Anna Zvyagintseva, a cash prize of 3,000 Euros (including taxes), as well as additional opportunities to work and promote their work from the Ukrainian Institute and the Ukrainian Book Institute (participation in translation residencies, book fairs and literary festivals abroad).

 Title of the Prize